minjo1234/TIL/3.Resource/CS/Cloud/AWS/SAA/RDS + Aurora + ElasticCache.md

 - when RDS detects you are running out of free database storage, it scales automatically

-RDS Read Replicas for read scala
+**RDS Read Replicas for read scalability**

+- Up to 15 Read Replicas
+-